jpniederer/Dev-eryday/_drafts/2018-6-10-Weekly-Update-June-4-10.markdown

 categories: Dev-eryday
 ---

 It's great to dev-eryday.
 It's even better to live every day.
 Time moves so fast.
 Take a break every once in a while to just enjoy what is.
-Whatever feature you're working on, or article you're writing can probably wait.
+Whatever feature you're working on, or article you're writing, or whatever else you're working on can probably wait.
 Do what you can to make the most of your time, even if that means skipping a day.
+Momentum is important, but sanity is a little bit more important.

 ![Dev-eryday](https://farm2.staticflickr.com/1750/41820764474_9f58e40279.jpg)

+On the course front I viewed [Entity Framework Core 2: Mappings][ef].
+It was a fun and quick watch.
+The most interesting thing to me from the course was its discussion over [Shadow Properties][sp].
+Shadow properties are properties that you add to your database but do not exist within your C# class.
+These database only properties are commonly used for information like creation and update time of an entity.
+I hadn't ever seen shadow properties before.

 ## Finished

 **Pluralsight Course(s):** [Entity Framework Core 2: Mappings][ef]

-**Book(s):**

 ## Currents